CodeName33/HardwareRemoteControl/readme.md

 ~~As we need to decode capture stream, find changes and reencode to JPEG, Old Orange Pi Can't do it as fast as we want and we have only 5-8 fps + input delay, so I set -v:b=1 to make input delay lower (about 0.5~0.8 second).
 Also I set -v:c to MJPG and -v:f 30, because by default it choose YUY2 with maximum 5 fps input (my capture device limitation in YUY2)~~
 **UPDATE**
-For slow devices as web-server you can use ffmpeg mode (parameter -ffmpeg).
+For slow devices (linux only) as web-server you can use ffmpeg mode (parameter -ffmpeg).
 If your capture device supports MJPG stream in this mode stream will be copied directly to clients, without frame decoding.
 It's very fast but in this mode there are no changes analyzed and always full frames send (traffic warning).
-You can set lower fps falue (parameter -v:f) for traffic economy.
+You can set lower fps falue (parameter -v:f) for traffic economy. ffmpeg must be installed

 # Warning
 Never open web-server port to internet directly.
 It's not safe because there is no authorization and encryption.
 Use NGINX with HTTPS and Auth for proxy to this service.